3rd Cavalry Regiment (India): 8th Lancers

 The 8th Lancers were the last regiment to be raised before the Indian Mutiny.
 They served in Peshawar in 1857 and in the Second Afghan War.
-They were issued with lances in 1899 to become the 8th Bengal Lancers, this title was later changed to the 8th Lancers.
-Like all the regiments of the Indian Army, the 8th Lancers underwent many name changes in the various reorganisations.
-They are listed below.
+They were issued with lances in 1899 to become the 8th Bengal Lancers.
+This title was later changed to the 8th Lancers.
+Like all the regiments of the Indian Army, the 8th Lancers underwent many name changes in various reorganisations: